elguel/elguelvizspotify.github.io/index.md

 ### What about COVID-19?

-Another thing that was on my mind was checking if COVID-19 case development against the development of listening patterns.
-It does not seems to cause much effect.
+Another thing that was on my mind was checking the overall COVID-19 cases development against the development of listening patterns.
+It does not seems to have much effect.
 {% include COVID.html %}

 ### Thank you!

-This was it, hope you enjoyed my visualization, see you again!
+This was it, hope you enjoyed my visualization!